HelgeSverre/Domain-Availability/README.md

 .um, .uno, .va, .vi, .vi, .vn, .webcam, .ye, .yokohoma, .za, .ryukyu, .meet, .vote, .lc, .voto, .wed, .zw
 ```
+If you know the whois server for any of these please feel free to create an issue with an update.

 Code and research by [Helge Sverre](https://helgesverre.com)